r26D/ex_export/README.md

 ```

 This adds defdelegate for all public methods in the referenced files.
 It does filter out
-any methods that start with an underscore so a method called _app_name or __info__  would be auto excluded.
+any methods that start with an underscore so that a method called _app_name or __info__  would be auto excluded.

 ## :only
 This option allows you to set a list of specific functions/arity to include